rgg1/LSTM_stock_prediction/README.md

 You can install these dependencies using the following commands:

 `!pip install torch`

 `!pip install torch-summary`

 `!pip install yfinance`

 `!pip install matplotlib`

 `!pip install scikit-learn`

+If running on Google Colab, you should not have to manually install any of these libraries.

+## Running the Code

+You can run the notebook in a local environment that supports Jupyter Notebooks or directly in Google Colab.

 ## How to Use